-For the video editing process, I used Adobe Premiere Pro which I still use.
+For the video editing process, I used Adobe Premiere Pro which I still enjoy using.
 Although there are many free video editors, I have been satisfied with Adobe software before and decided to stick with the brand.
 After searching around and reading reviews, I found Premiere Pro was one of the higher recommended editors and has tons of tutorials for beginners.
 I did a free trial and was able to grasp the basics.
 Admittedly, at first, it was very overwhelming and I got frustrated when I ran into complications.
 Video editing is very tedious and the main screen looks complicated and intimidating.
 However, there is plenty of helpful information on the web and I was able to problem-solve and create videos that I'm happy to share.